 Take Japan, for example.
 It has 126 million people, but it takes an unfortunate shape – far too many old people for not enough young people.
 Japan’s rapidly aging population and the increasing number of younger Japanese not getting married or remaining childless have created several social issues.
 As a result, the Japanese workforce has been significantly decreasing while it has seen more increase in social security benefits.

 The problem is not Japan lacking working-age people.
 Even as its population declines, there will still be millions of workers.
 But they’ll be busy taking care of their parents and grandparents instead of creating the next big thing.

 On the other hand, Israel has a population of nine million.
 But it has enough people to care for the old and the young, while it still has a sizable working-age population group (20 to 64 years old).

 Let’s mention immigration again, as it has lent extra help to the growth of Israel’s population.
-In fact, there’s the “law of return” in Israel that allows any Jew, their spouse, children, grandchildren, and even their non-Jewish spouse to come to Israel and receive citizenship.
+In fact, there’s the “law of return” in Israel that allows any Jew, their spouses, children, grandchildren, and even their non-Jewish spouses to come to Israel and receive citizenship.
 The Israeli government even offers scholarships to cover your expenses while you’re learning Hebrew.